SamInTheShell/nvim/README.md

 Use `<space>e` to open a floating window with detailed diagnostic information for the current line.

 Use `]d` and `[d` to jump to the next and previous diagnostic respectively.

+## Multi-Cursor Editing

+In normal mode, use `Ctrl+n` to select the word under cursor and add next match.

+In normal mode, use `Ctrl+p` to select the word under cursor and add previous match.

+In normal mode, use `Ctrl+Down` and `Ctrl+Up` to add cursors vertically.

+In normal mode, use `\\A` to select all occurrences of the word under cursor.

+In multi-cursor mode, use `c` to change all selected words.

+In multi-cursor mode, use `d` to delete all selected words.